snyk-labs/kubernetes-goof/workshop/README.md

 Examples of places you should **NOT** deploy this to:
 * your developer servers
 * your QA environment
-* not your company's cloud account
+* your company's cloud account

 We take no responsibility for exploitation or damages caused by deploying anything from this repository (or the associated container images) to your personal or organization's infrastructure (private or public).